Videocipher: Technological obsolescence

 General Instrument discontinued production of VC II+ RS modules in 1998 in favor of its DigiCipher system.
 Over the next ten years, broadcasters migrated to digital transmission delivery and discontinued their analog feeds.
 In October 2008, Motorola (who acquired General Instruments in January 2000) announced that their authorization center would no longer authorize any new decoders after December 31, 2008, and that the current remaining analog Videocipher channels would switch entirely to digital transmission after that same date.
 The Weather Channel, the last major television network to utilize the VideoCipher II system, discontinued its analog signal on AMC 11 transponder 13 on June 26, 2014, effectively ending the Videocipher era.

 Legacy

 Within the years of the change of signal scrambling from VC II to VCII+, DirecTV began to take on many former C band VideoCipher subscribers and illegal receivers of programming.
-Many who were involved with providing illegal VideoCipher II programming moved over to hacking and providing users illegal access to the (at the time) new RCA based MPEG-2 digital satellite subscription service.
+Many who were involved with providing illegal VideoCipher II programming moved over to hacking and providing users illegal access to the (at the time) digital direct broadcast satellite systems.